yukselao/qradar/mysql-log-source-tests/README.md

 Before starting tests you should create database and database user.

-## create user and grant access for testdb
+## Create user and grant access for testdb
 ```
 CREATE USER 'testdbuser'@'%' IDENTIFIED BY '9yLX795du%8b';
 ALTER USER 'testdbuser'@'%' IDENTIFIED WITH mysql_native_password BY '9yLX795du%8b';
 GRANT ALL ON testdb.* TO 'testdbuser'@'%';
 ```
-## create user table and insert sample data
+## Create user table and insert sample data
 ```
 user testdb;
 CREATE TABLE `user` (